leinadred/CP_IPS-Update-Monitoring4Nagios/README.md

   - added more logging outputs at verbose executing (-v)

 - for checking on "On Premise" SMS, use argument "-C none"

+20201124

+- Improved handling if gateways are not reached or IPS is disabled (will be mentioned in Output, but with state OK)

+- corrected some typos